-Pointing to a file containing her test-papers and lab exercises, which was much thicker than any other file, he said, "Normally &quot;Very well professor." &quot;If you don't mind asking, what do you do with your free hours?" &quot;I spent them on extra biology lessons, sir.
-And reading" "Alright miss Evans, see you next time." &quot;And?" she asked.
+Pointing to a file containing her test-papers and lab exercises, which was much thicker than any other file, he said, "Normally &quot;Very well professor." &quot;If you don't mind asking, what do you do with your free hours?" &quot;And?" she asked.